him292/pySeleniumProgram/ReadMe.md

   - if there are alot test cases to cover (Ex: 5000)
     - These many test cases takes a lot of memory if we go with UI

+### WAITS

+- Time.sleep() - we dont use it much, its without any condition
+- ImplicitWait() - not used much, because it adds wait to all the elements within the script
+- Explicit Wait() - Mostly used.
+It waits until a certain condition is met
+- Fluent Wait() - Used with a paramater (poll_frequency=value) when you want to wait for an element in certain interval (like after every second)

+### Working with Dropdowns

+2 Types:
+- Static dropdown
+- Dynamic Dropdown

+- Static dropdown

+element_select = driver.find_element(By.ID, "dropdown")
+select = Select(element_select
+select.select_by_visible_text("Option 2))

+- Dynamic Dropdown
+  - Static with custom controls - controlled by JS executor
+  - Pure dynamic - handled by JS executor, Action classes and Logic